mk-fg/waterfox/README.rst

-Simple new-tab homepage with some non-eye-burning background image and JS checks for some parameters in `arkenfox/user.js`_ or similar must-have settings preset, as well as testing AppArmor or similar confinement (via random file://... fetch).
+Simple new-tab homepage with some non-eye-burning background image and JS checks for some parameters in `arkenfox/user.js`_ or similar must-have settings preset, as well as testing AppArmor or similar confinement (via nativeMessaging_ call).

-I install user.js preset as vendor.js, so it'd be easy to diff or override via user.js as necessary, but if waterfox screws up loading that, it might not be immediately obvious, hence that simple option-check in every new tab.
+I install user.js preset as vendor.js, so it'd be easy to diff or override via user.js as necessary, but if waterfox screws up loading that, it might not be immediately obvious, and same for LSM profiles, hence these simple checks in every new tab, where problem would be immediately obvious.

 Main purpose though is to just make new tabs non-white, as whoever thought that white screen is an acceptable default was (or is) probably blind (by now) :)